Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Locally connected Smale spaces and upper exponents

 \subsection{Connectivity}

 The aim of this section is to prove the following description of locally connected Smale spaces.

 \begin{theorem} Let $(\X, f)$ be a Smale space.
-The following conditions are equivalent. \begin{enumerate} \item The space $\X$ is locally connected. \item All stable and unstable leaves are locally connected. \item All stable and unstable leaves are connected. \item The graphs $\Gamma_0(W)$ are connected for every (stable or unstable) leaf $W$. \item The graphs $\Gamma_n(W)$ are connected for every leaf $W$ and every $n$. \item There exist $\alpha>0$ and $C>0$ such that for every leaf $W$ we have
+The following conditions are equivalent. \begin{enumerate} \item The space $\X$ is locally connected. \item All stable and unstable leaves are locally connected. \item All stable and unstable leaves are connected. \item All stable and unstable leaves are locally path connected. \item All stable and unstable leaves are path connected. \item The graphs $\Gamma_0(W)$ are connected for every (stable or unstable) leaf $W$. \item The graphs $\Gamma_n(W)$ are connected for every leaf $W$ and every $n$. \item There exist $\alpha>0$ and $C>0$ such that for every leaf $W$ we have

 for all $x, y\in W$ and all $n\ge \ell_W(x, y)$. \end{enumerate} \end{theorem}

 Recall that for a stable or unstable leaf $W$, we denote by $\Gamma_n(W)$ the graph with the set of vertices $W$ in which two vertices $x, y$ are connected by an edge if and only if $\ell_W(x, y)\ge n$, where $\ell_W$ is the corresponding ($\ell_+$ or $\ell_-$) internal log-scale on $W$.